Mobile App Security

 Impact

-Code obfuscation, often a protective measure, if not implemented correctly can hinder security analysis.
-This makes it easier for attackers to reverse engineer the application to gain access.
+Code obfuscation, often a protective measure, can hinder security analysis if not implemented correctly, making it easier for attackers to reverse engineer the application to gain access.

 Prevention

-Code Obfuscation implementation should be done carefully.
-Use additional security measures such as application hardening and runtime application self-protection (RASP) to avoid reverse engineering attempts.
+Additional security measures such as application hardening and runtime application self-protection (RASP) should be used to avoid reverse engineering attempts.
 Constantly update and patch the mobile app without fail.

 Make your mobile application the safest place on the Internet

-with our detailed and specially curated web app security checklist.
+with our detailed and specially curated mobile app checklist.

 Difference Between Static and Dynamic Analysis